AkiArasaki/discord_bot_appscript_ver/README.md

 # how to deploy
 Upload all files into a replit Node.js project.
 Run index.js.
-Copy link on the top right.
+Copy url on the top right.
-Create a project in App Script. paste in the code in
+Create a project in App Script.
+Paste codes in appScript.txt in to the project you created.
+Fill in the url you copied from replit.
 Set a trigger.
+Enjoy!